Updated on September 30, 2017

 This is a bit bizarre.
 The definition Dan provides is good enough, even though it is incomplete, which can be excused by it being a slide.
 From the slide it’s clear that the Dependency Inversion Principle is about dependencies (who would have guessed) and coupling.
 The next slide is about how reuse is overrated.
 As we’ve already established, this is not what the principle is about.

-As to the DIP leading to DI frameworks that you then depend on… this is like saying that if you eat food you might eat non-nutritious food which is not healthy.
-The fix here is to not eat non-nutritious food, it is not to reject food altogether.
+As to the Dependency Inversion Principle leading to DI frameworks that you then depend on… this is like saying that if you eat food, you might eat non-nutritious food such as sand, which is not healthy.
+The fix is not to reject food altogether, it is to not eat food that is non-nutritious.
 Remember the application I mentioned?
 It uses dependency injection all the way, without using any framework or magic.
 In fact, 95% of the code does not bind to the web-framework used due to adherence to the Dependency Inversion Principle.
 (Read more about this application)

 That attitude explains a lot about the preceding slides.